whrit/vsc-npm-search/README.md

 - Use Command Palette and run "NPM: Search from Clipboard"
 - Search for packages found in clipboard content

+### Update All Packages

+- Open a package.json file in VS Code
+- Click the "Update All" button in the status bar (bottom task bar)
+- Or press `Ctrl+Shift+U` (or `Cmd+Shift+U` on Mac)
+- Or use Command Palette and run "NPM: Update All Packages to Latest Versions"
+- Review the available updates and choose to apply them
+- The extension will update all packages to their latest versions

 ### Get Install Commands

 - Run "NPM: Get Install Command"